bklaing2/realms-of-resurgence/Random stuff.md

 no moon

-3 types of damage: Physical, Elemental, and Furomantical
+3 types of damage: Physical, Elemental (can include fire and all the others - but it will all just fall under the sign of elemental), and Furomantical

+Neomancy
+Duomancy
+Ethermancy
+Furomancy